annhanlon/essays/clacs2023/README.md

 # DH Workshop 2023: Juncture and the Tulane Libraries Digital Collections

-This workshop will walk you through the steps to set up a Juncture/GitHub account and create a digital visual essay.
+This workshop will walk you through the steps to set up a Juncture/GitHub account and create a simple digital visual essay.
+You can do a lot with Juncture, but it's also a great jumping-off point to dip your toe into the GitHub, IIIF, geographic location, and Wikidata waters, if you want it to be.

 ##Codex Tulane or Códice Hamelulpan